 What’s up with AT&T customer service?

 Aside from clarity in the bill, there won’t be much reason why you would want to contact AT&T customer care.
-I mean, if you’re in area where they have good coverage, it pretty much solves every other problems.
+I mean, if you’re in an area where they have good coverage, it pretty much solves every other problem.

 - Plans: AT&T offers a variety of data plans that range from 3 GB a month to unlimited data with a 100 GB data cap (and family plans).